sw20-tug/ASD-Morning-4/README.md

     * Read Java Spring Boot docs and setup a Spring Boot Test Project
     * Read MySQL docs and setup everything
     * Install Teamviewer for collaborative programming
-    * Split into groups and create branch for each Issue
+    * Split into groups and create branch for each Issue.